nicoverbruggen/wsl-go/README.md

 # wsl-go

-quick script to set up WSL for PHP 8.0.
+This is a quick script to set up PHP 8.1 on WSL on Windows.

-to use it, download the script and run `chmod +x script.sh` (to make it executable) and then run `sudo ./script.sh` (while in WSL on Ubuntu).
+To use it, make sure you're in WSL (Ubuntu), download the script and run:

+    chmod +x script.sh

+After that, run:

+    sudo ./script.sh